Kidney Failure Risk Equation (KFRE) Calculator

 KFRE is useful because it adds a progression estimate to CKD stage and albuminuria rather than relying only on a single kidney-function cutoff.
 That helps explain why two patients with similar eGFR can have very different risk profiles over time.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter age and sex

-2. Enter the most recent eGFR
+2. Enter the eGFR value you want to evaluate

 3. Enter urine albumin-to-creatinine ratio (ACR) in mg/g or mg/mmol